 What will I receive compensation for if I win my lawsuit?

-In general, mesothelioma and asbestos lawsuits provide compensation for the following:
+In general, mesothelioma and asbestos lawsuits provide compensation for:

 - Lost wages